abenjamin09/Bellabeat-Capstone-1/fifth_one_down.md

     ##  Max.   :46.00
     ##  NA's   :2

-First, I notice in TotalMinutesAsleep min value of less than an hour and max value higher than 13 hours.
-Secondly, total sleep records for some users is greater than 1.
+First thing I notice in TotalMinutesAsleep is Min value of less than an hour and Max value higher than 13 hours.
+Also, total sleep records for some users is greater than 1.
 I will remove these instances.
-To remove these outliers from TotalMinutesAsleep and sleep records:
+To remove these outliers from TotalMinutesAsleep and TotalTimeinBed

 ``` r
 sleep_data <- sleep_data[-c(which(sleep_data$TotalMinutesAsleep > 552 | sleep_data$TotalMinutesAsleep < 180 | sleep_data$TotalTimeInBed > 660)), ]
 ```

-Remove rows where users recorded sleep records more than once a day
+remove rows where users recorded sleep records more than once a day
 $TotalSleepRecords \> 1

 ``` r